 The sustainable angle

 All of the above fibres are considered more sustainable than sheep wool, mainly because they do not contain lanolin (the greasy substance sheep wool is covered in and which needs to be removed by chemical treatments).
 Also, being part of the camel family, alpacas, vicunas and guanacos do not have a split hoof, but padded feet, and this is believed to be better for the pastures they graze on.
 Also, the fact that they cut the vegetation they eat, instead of pulling it from the root is more gentle on their food sources.
 Whether collected from farmed animals or gathered from the wild animals, the alpaca, vicuna and guanaco fibres very often provide incomes for local communities, who still process the wool using traditional methods and often making hand-made items that are sold through cooperatives to European and American markets.
 So they have a strong ethical and fair trade component.
 There are even alpacas being raised in the UK, read more on the British Alpaca society website.
 The only issues I could find in my research is the potential poached provenance for vicuna and guanaco, but through the care of the Peruvian government and International conservation organisations, less animals are being hunted and killed for their wool nowadays.

-Whew, that was a long one!
-But the good news is that there are definitely options for sustainable yarn and fabrics, as there are small scale farmers, spinners, dyers and weavers that can supply fibres with more concern for animal welfare, as well as supporting local communities and protecting the environment.
+The good news is that there are definitely options for sustainable yarn and fabrics, as there are small-scale farmers, spinners, dyers and weavers that can supply fibres with more concern for animal welfare, as well as supporting local communities and protecting the environment.
 More information on British wool in general here.